Biocomputing-Teaching/Introduction-to-Bioinformatics/practical/P01/README.md

 git clone https://github.com/Biocomputing-Teaching/Introduction-to-Bioinformatics.git
 ```

-This command will create a folder named "Introduction-to-Bioinformatics" containing the full repository in its last version.
+This command will create a folder named "Introduction-to-Bioinformatics" containing the full repository at its latest version.

 Navigate to the Practical Session 01 directory: